This is the multi-page printable view of this section. Click here to print.

 unexpected branches.

-- Contribution from a contributor outside the team to ensure proper quality controls are followed.
+- Contribution from a contributor outside the team to ensure proper quality controls are followed and to prevent

 Tips

-- You don’t have to wait to be story/feature complete as long as you have tested and won’t break production.
+- You don’t have to wait for a story/feature to be complete as long as you have tested

-- Pull requests should be small and should be prioritized over starting new development.
+- Pull requests should be small and should be prioritized over starting any new development.

 Common Issues